Umbel convexity and the geometry of trees: More examples of metric spaces with non-trivial infrasup-umbel convexity

-It is not difficult to see that the $p$-tripod inequality, in fact a natural relaxation of it, implies the $p$-umbel inequality.
-This implies that the class of metric spaces that are umbel convex contains all non-negatively curved spaces.
+It is not difficult to see that the $p$-fork inequality \eqref{eq:qfork}, or in fact a natural relaxation of it, implies the $p$-umbel inequality \eqref{eq:pumbelmetric}.
+Thus by the implication of Theorem \ref{thm:D} that was proved in \cite{AustinNaor}, it follows that the class of metric spaces that are umbel $2$-convex contains all non-negatively curved spaces.
 This observation is reminiscent of the fact that local properties of Banach spaces imply their asymptotic counterparts.
-To our knowledge, all known examples of metric spaces that are Markov $p$-convex satisfy the $p$-tripod inequality and thus they are all umbel $p$-convex.
+To our knowledge, all known examples of metric spaces that are Markov $p$-convex satisfy the $p$-fork inequality and thus they are all umbel $p$-convex.
 However, it seems unclear whether Markov $p$-convexity implies umbel $p$-convexity; the converse is obviously false.
 An interesting class of examples comes from Banach Lie groups.
 Let $\banX$ be a Banach space and $\omega_\banX$ an antisymmetric, bounded bilinear form on $\banX$.
 The \emph{Heisenberg group over $\omega_\banX$}, denoted $\bH(\omega_\banX)$, is the set $\banX \times \bR$ equipped with the product